HHassanHub/crowd-pose-detection/README.md

 ## Installation

-To run this project, make sure to have Python 3.7 installed, along with the necessary libraries.
+To run this project, make sure to have **Python 3.7 installed**, along with the necessary libraries.
 Here are the steps to set up the environment:

 ### 1. Clone the repository
 ```bash